environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 salmon index -t YOUR TRANSCRIPTOME -i SALMON_INDEX_DIRECTORY -k 25
 ```

 Where `-t` indicates the path to your transcriptome fasta file (this is one of the files you symbolically linked, `S_debilis_eye_assembly_clean.fasta`) and `-i` is the name of the index *directory* that will be created.
 Often, programs don't create a single file and it is easier to track a whole directory.
-For that, you can use the call `directory()` command (see the value of `SALMON_INDEX`).
+For that, you can use the Snakemake call `directory()` which looks for a directory rather than a file.
+We have set that up in the header for you already-- see the `SALMON_INDEX` variable.

-For this rule, I have provided the appropriate input and output values.
+For this rule, I have provided the appropriate input and output values for you already.

 Here, you need to:
 1. Uncomment the `salmon_index` rule.
 2. Fill in the shell command with appropriate wild cards.
-3. Create the yaml file (`envs/salmon.yaml`).
+3. Create the yaml file (`envs/salmon.yaml`) that will define the conda environment for salmon to run.
 Hint: take a look at the `fastqc.yaml` file to get an idea of how to structure it.

 Copy and paste your final functioning `salmon_index` rule here:
 ```